9483

 Does Facebook have sufficient incentive to implement a welfare-maximizing strategy against "fake news"?

-Is there a public solution that would work better?
+Is there a public solution that is better?

 What might a regulator do here?